briansimoni/stereodose/README.md

 AWS_SECRET_ACCESS_KEY=somesecret
 ```

+You can optionally specify STEREODOSE_DB_STRING and PORT variables

 Obtain the client ID and secret by creating an app in the Spotify developer dashboard, and set the callback to http://localhost:3000/auth/callback
 and
 http://localhost:4000/auth/callback